 Image by Vonecia Carswell

-Canada is proudly multicultural and comprised of people from all backgrounds and ethnicities—and Toronto is no exception!
-The city boasts a diverse population of Canadians with roots in Korea, China, Philippines and many more places.
-Specifically, Toronto has a vibrant and rich Caribbean community, which is being celebrated this August with several events taking place across the city!
+Canada is a proudly multicultural country comprised of people from all backgrounds and ethnicities—and Toronto is no exception!
+The city boasts a diverse population of Canadians with roots in countries like Korea, China, and the Philippines.
+Specifically, Toronto has a vibrant and rich Caribbean community, which is being celebrated this August with several events taking place across the city.

-The Afro-Carib Festival returns to Scarborough on Aug 24-25 for the eighth year running!
+The Afro-Carib Festival returns to Scarborough on Aug 24-25 for its eighth year running.
 This annual award-winning festival celebrates the diversity and excellence of African and Caribbean culture through fun-filled weekend festivities.
 People of all ages can enjoy this completely free event, which features a variety of music, arts and dance performances, as well as exquisite Caribbean cuisine.

-If you've never been or heard of the Caribbean Street Food Festival, you're in for a wickedly delicious treat.
+If you've never been to or heard of the Caribbean Street Food Festival, you're in for a wickedly delicious treat.
 On Sunday, August 31 the festival returns to Daniel's Spectrum on Dundas East Street.
-Free your spirit and feed your soul with this last hurrah for the summer!
+Free your spirit and feed your soul with this last hurrah for the summer.

 After celebrating Caribbean culture throughout the city, hit snooze at a Best Western Plus Travel Hotel Toronto Airport—where you can find newly renovated luxurious rooms at reasonable rates.
 Best of all, it's nearby the Pearson airport, yet only a quick drive to all the Caribbean festival activities, making it the best choice for a quick weekend getaway.
 Book your stay today!